yashaka/selene-with-docs/docs/faq/custom-user-profile-howto.md

 Browsers (Chrome and Firefox) save your personal information such as bookmarks, passwords and user preferences in a set of files called "custom profile", which is stored in a separate location from the browser program files.
-You can have multiple browser profiles, each containing a separate set of user information.
+You can have multiple custom profiles, each containing a separate set of user information.

 You can use command-line switch *(argument, option)* to tell browser